597

 • José Carlos Aránguez Aránguez

-PhD in Contemporary History from the Complutense University of Madrid (UCM).
-Since September 2022 he is the Coordinator of the Degree in International Relations (UEM).
-He is the author of book chapters and articles on the history of international relations in the field of (post)colonial studies.
-He is a member of the Research Group on the History of International Relations (GHistRI) and in 2017 he completed a research stay at L'École des Hautes Études en Sciences Sociales (EHESS) in Paris.
+He is the author of 13 book chapters and academic articles on foreign policy and history of international relations, especially in the field of (post)colonial studies.
+He is a member of the Research Group on the History of International Relations (GHistRI) (UCM) and the Public Policy, International Security and Global Governance Research Group (UEM).
+In 2017 he completed a research stay at L'École des Hautes Études en Sciences Sociales (EHESS) in Paris.

 • Ayat Bakri